EntireTwix/MiscHeaderFiles/README.md

 tpool.h
 ------------------------------------------
-a light performance focused thread pool used in any thing i'll need multi threading for, for example the matrix thing
+a light, performance focused thread pool used in the matrix challenge for example.
+It should be noted that each thread has its own queue and its lock based

 stpool.h
 ------------------------------------------